givemepower8/Phaser3Practices/docs/COC.md

 ##### Stone slammer

-Stone slammer does not care about where the town hall is located.
+Stone slammer is just a giant balloon which does not care about where the town hall is located.

 #### TH12 Spells

 Don't use up the spells to early and don't be too conservative to use them.
-Timely spells can lead to victory.
+Timely spells usage is the key to victory.

 - Troop boosting spells, rage, haste, clone, jump
 - Enemy building destruction spells, lightening, earthquake, freeze
 - Enemy troop weakening spells, poison
-- summoning spells, skeleton, bat
+- Summoning spells, skeleton, bat

 - Lightening lvl 7 Max
 - Healing lvl 7 Max